Gas buses in the whole City of Tartu

 As of 1 July 2019, the City of Tartu switched over to a new bus route network, which differs significantly from the recent network in terms of itineraries, the number of lines, as well as the frequency of departures.
 New bus line network consists 13 regular bus lines (formerly 26 lines) along with two night lines.
 The total mileage of city buses during first 8 months was about 3,300,000 kilometers in Tartu and about 8,500,000 journeys were made.

 The gas buses are funded 100% by the City of Tartu.Gas buses cost ca. 20-25% more than diesel buses and the fuel consumption of both bus types is more or less equal (39.1 kg/100 km of gas vs. 39.5 l/100 km of diesel), but the savings mainly come from fuel prices – if diesel costs 1.11 EUR/l and gas 0.65 EUR/kg, the fuel cost of gas buses is ca. 42% smaller.
 For each 80,000 kilometers covered, this means 10,000 EUR of savings per bus.

-Citizens will be engaged in the form of awareness-raising – citizens will be informed about the benefits of gas buses and how the use of gas buses will affect their living environment (less noise, less particulates, less GHG emissions etc.).
+Citizens will be engaged in the form of awareness-raising – citizens will be informed of the benefits of gas buses and how the use of gas buses will affect their living environment (less noise, less particulates, less GHG emissions etc.).
 The possibilities and benefits of the new route network will also be communicated while promoting the use of public transport.

 - Increasing demand for biogas, thus creating opportunities for local producers